lupyuen/lupyuen.github.io/src/pinedio2.md

 lvgltest
 ```

-This appears on the screen: "Hello PineDio Stack!" with a funky blue/green box...
+This appears on the screen: _"Hello PineDio Stack!"_ with a funky blue/green box...

 ![LVGL Test App on PineDio Stack](https://lupyuen.github.io/images/pinedio2-title.jpg)

+_Can we render our own text and graphics?_

+Sure can!
 Below is the code that renders the screen, by calling the [__LVGL Graphics Library__](https://docs.lvgl.io/7.11/get-started/quick-overview.html#learn-the-basics)...

 ```c
 //  Create the LVGL Widgets that will be rendered on the display